Artificial intelligence for partial differential equations in computational mechanics: A review: AI for PDEs in the application of forward problems of computational mechanics

 \subsubsection{Summary}

-Overall, for addressing forward problems, current PINNs, in terms of accuracy and efficiency, still lag behind traditional numerical methods \citep{PINN_solid_mechanics}.
-However, for inverse problems, PINNs offer a simpler approach because they avoid the traditional method of repeatedly solving forward problems to determine the parameters of the inverse problem.
-In PINNs, the parameters needed for the inverse problem are simply set as optimization variables within the existing deep learning framework, making the program and code structure quite straightforward.
-This does not imply that the underlying computations are easy; they involve derivatives of the loss function with respect to the optimization variables, which are still computationally intensive and complex.
-Yet, due to the effective encapsulation of current deep learning optimization frameworks, these complex derivation processes appear simpler.
+Overall, for addressing forward problems, current PINNs, in terms of accuracy and efficiency, still lag behind traditional numerical methods \cite{PINN_solid_mechanics}.
 Recent studies have shown that operator learning can significantly enhance the computational efficiency for forward problems.
 Although traditional operator learning is purely data-driven, current theoretical explanations suggest that after extensive data training, operator learning can learn the mappings of PDEs families.
 Additionally, the integration of operator learning with physical equations holds promising academic and industrial prospects.
 This involves using existing data to propose a good initial solution, which is then fine-tuned using physical equations.
 This approach theoretically offers significant benefits in computational efficiency and accuracy, especially for complex nonlinear problems.
 In mathematics, some nonlinear problems can be transformed into iterations of nonlinear equation systems, where a good initial solution is vital for reducing iteration time.
 For instance, in hyperelasticity problems, operator learning can provide a good initial solution, followed by iterations based on the nonlinear equation system.
 Here, using finite element methods instead of PINNs to solve physical equations could enhance accuracy and efficiency, suggesting a combination of finite element methods and operator learning to greatly improve the computational efficiency of nonlinear problems.

 This section has introduced the applications of AI for PDEs in addressing forward problems in solid mechanics.
 Next, we will discuss the applications of AI for PDEs in solving forward problems in fluid mechanics.